 DPE and program staff will engage in a formative evaluation of the program using a participatory process to increase the use of evaluation results.
 DPE staff will help staff to identify and use high quality data sources and materials related to program goals and objectives to aid program planning and development.
-These sources include the use of AIMS, INOVA, and district web-based reports regarding course failures, student discipline, student leaver reports, etc. The data will be disaggregated by student groups such as ethnicity, ELL, economic disadvantage status to monitor the progress of student groups.
-DPE staff will help staff to interpret and use district- and campus-level Student and Staff Climate Surveys, and the Parent Survey for campus improvement purposes.
+These sources include the use of AIMS, INOVA, and district web-based reports regarding "on-track" to graduate status, course failures, student discipline, student leaver reports, etc. DPE staff will help staff to interpret and use district- and campus-level Student and Staff Climate Surveys, the Parent Survey, and the High School Exit Survey for campus improvement purposes.
 DPE staff also may analyze campus program data as specific requests are made by district and campus staff.
-For example, how many students who participated in Pre-AP or AVID classes met minimum and commended standards on the TAKS tests compared with their peers?
+For example, how many students who participated in Pre-AP, AP, or AVID classes met HERC standard on the TAKS test or what were the graduation and postsecondary enrollment rates for the AVID students compared with their peers?

-DPE staff will regularly participate in program planning and support meetings to provide data for program decisionmaking and progress monitoring.
+DPE staff will regularly participate in program planning and support meetings to provide data for program decision-making and progress monitoring.
 As the program is implemented, DPE and program staff will document and report the stages of implementation to ensure program fidelity and to make ongoing improvement decisions.
 DPE staff will assist program staff in the use of district information systems to provide "real time" access to student data (e.g., AIMS, INOVA, campus dashboard reports, etc.) and to encourage ongoing monitoring of student progress.
 DPE staff also may share program information with other district decision-making groups interested in similar goals and objectives to facilitate the continuing development of a system-wide student support network.
 All of these efforts will provide program staff with a comprehensive understanding of their own program efforts and enable them to work efficiently and effectively with others in their school and across the district.

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on by
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mall/FAX on by